doppllib/doppllib.github.io/docs/testing.md

 ## Running your tests

+The Doppl test library has helper classes that allow you to run translated JUnit tests in iOS.
+You'll need to provide a list of tests to run to the helper classes, either manually or using the test class file generator.

 #### From Android Studio

-You can run this process on its own by doing `./gradlew dopplTest`, which generates `dopplTests.txt` in your project's `build/j2objcSrcGenTest` directory.
-Otherwise, it'll automatically be triggered when you run `dopplDeploy`.
+The Doppl plugin will generate `dopplTests.txt` and copy that to your output directory.
+This file is generated when you run when you run `dopplDeploy` and have testing configured.

-By default, the plugin assumes that you'll have your test inside the `src/test/java` directory.
+By default, the plugin assumes that you'll have your test inside the `src/test/java` directory, and that your test files will be named something matching "&ast;&ast;/&ast;Test.java".
+The files selected also respect the `translatePattern`, so organize your files accordingly.

-Searches all directories to be translated for classes matching the specified pattern, and lists them in a `dopplTests.txt` file.
-If no `testIdentifier` pattern is included in your `dopplConfig`, a default pattern of `**/*Test.java` will be used.
+You can customize the name by specifying `testIdentifier` in the `dopplConfig` block.

 #### From Xcode

-Add the `dopplTests.txt` file to the `ios` target's `Copy Bundle Resources`.
+Add the `dopplTests.txt` file to the main application target's `Copy Bundle Resources`.

 In your `AppDelegate.m` add:

 ```
 [DopplRuntime start];
 [CoTouchlabDopplTestingDopplJunitTestHelper runResourceWithNSString:@"dopplTests.txt"];
 ```

 This will run all of tests in the classes listed in `dopplTests.txt` on app startup.